VisTrails/VisTrails/doc/usersguide/packages.rst

 output port, so that this file can be used by subsequent modules.
 This is shown on Line 20.

-The above code also introduces the boolean function ``hasInputFromPort`` (see Lines 7, 10, and 13).
+The above code also introduces the boolean function ``has_input`` (see Lines 7, 10, and 13).
 This is a simple error-checking function that verifies that the port has incoming data before the program attempts to read from it.
-It is considered good practice to call this function before invoking ``getInputFromPort`` for any input port.
+It is considered good practice to call this function before invoking ``get_input`` for any input port.

 **Accommodating badly-designed programs** Even though it is considered bad design for a command-line program not to allow the specification of an output